 Equity in the workplace goes a step further by recognising that different employees may have different needs and require different levels of support to achieve the same outcomes.
 This means that policies and practices are in place to address the specific needs of underrepresented or marginalized groups – and ensure that they have equal access to opportunities and resources.

 HR can play a key role in promoting both equality and equity in the workplace by developing and implementing policies and practices that promote fairness and inclusion.
 Some ways HR can help include:

 - Developing and enforcing policies that promote equality and prevent discrimination, such as equal pay policies, anti-harassment policies, and inclusive hiring and promotion practices.

 - Providing training and education to employees and managers on topics such as diversity and inclusion, unconscious bias, and cultural sensitivity.

 - Conducting regular diversity audits to identify areas where the organisation may be falling short in promoting equality and equity and developing strategies to address these issues.

 - Supporting employee resource groups and other initiatives that promote diversity and inclusion in the workplace.

 - Providing support and accommodations to employees who may require additional resources or assistance to succeed in their roles, such as employees with disabilities or employees from underrepresented groups.

-In my experience of working with hundreds of organisations, I have seen and witnessed that on the whole they are good at promoting equality in the workplace, but they have a long way to go in promoting equity.
+In our experience of working with hundreds of organisations, we have seen and witnessed that on the whole they are good at promoting equality in the workplace, but they have a long way to go in promoting equity.
 HR can help create a more inclusive and fairer workplace where all employees have the opportunity to succeed and thrive, by leaning a lot more into equity over the next few years.